'Zombie' companies likely to keep commercial insurance rates rising -Swiss RE

 Insurers also are likely to continue raising prices to be sure they are adequately pricing the risks ahead, he said.

-Global commercial insurance prices started rising in 2017 and have climbed since, including an 18% rise in the first quarter of 2021, according to data from Marsh & McLennan Companies Inc (MMC.N).
+Global commercial insurance prices started rising in 2017 and have climbed since, including an 18% rise in the first quarter of 2021, according to data from Marsh & McLennan Companies Inc.

+Reporting by Alwyn Scott in New York; Editing by Lauren LaCapra and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.